 There are several different types of financings available to CWSRF applicants.
 EFC provides both short and long-term financings, at zero or low interest to accommodate municipalities of all population sizes with varying financial needs.

-- Traditional water quality projects whose primary purpose is water protection are eligible for financing for the entire cost of the project.
-For example, wastewater treatment facilities are traditional water quality projects and are eligible in their entirety.
+- Water quality projects whose primary purpose is water protection are eligible for financing for the entire cost of the project.

-- "Non-traditional" projects, with a primary purpose other than water quality, may be partially eligible for financing for the portion of the project that is clearly related to the preservation, improvement, or protection of water quality.
+- Projects with a primary purpose other than water quality may be partially eligible for financing for the portion of the project that is clearly related to the preservation, improvement, or protection of water quality.

 - Point source projects, such as wastewater treatment plants and sewers.

 Please Note: Assistance may only be provided for projects that are consistent with applicable area-wide water quality plans.

 - Water supply treatment distribution system projects, except for the wastewater and waste solids components of these systems.